 Smart marketers know to think long-term, panicked, hen-pecked (sorry) marketers are constantly scrambling to make quick wins at the expense of the viability of their assets.

-As marketers, there is a tendency to base our decision making on the next sales target, pleasing our boss, or scarcity thinking.
+There is a tendency to base our decision-making on the next sales target, next performance appraisal, immediate cash flow, pleasing our boss, or simple scarcity thinking.

 Future you might hate you for it.